Lapland (Finland): Population

+Crimes

+Lapland is by far the most violent region in Finland in the 21st century, based on homicides per population; in the Pelkosenniemi municipality alone, with less than a thousand inhabitants, there were 12 murders, manslaughter or attempted murders within two decades.

 Regional council

 The 21 municipalities of Lapland are organised into a single region, where they cooperate in the Lapland regional council, Lapin liitto or Lapplands förbund.

 Politics

-Lapland has seven seats in the 200-seat parliament of Finland.
-In the 2019 Finnish parliamentary election, three seats went to Centre Party, and the Finns Party, the Left Alliance, the Social Democratic Party and the National Coalition Party got one seat each.

-The votes were distributed as follows: